EnterpriseDB/docs/README.md

 ## Development

 All changes should have a pull request opened against the default branch, `develop`.
-When a pull request is opened, Heroku should automatically create a review build, which should be linked in the pull request under "deployments".
-Review builds only include advocacy content.
-When a pull request is merged, `develop` will automatically deploy the changes to the staging environment.
+To generate [#draft-deployments](Draft deployments) for the branch, add the `deploy` label to the pull request: a new deployment at a unique URL will be produced every time changes are pushed to the branch.
+Note: GitHub must be able to merge the branch cleanly in order for this to work; if there are conflicts shown on the pull request, resolve them in order to obtain a new draft deployment.

+When a PR is merged into the `develop` branch, the result will be deployed to the [staging](#staging) environment.

 To deploy to production, create a pull request merging `develop` into `main`.
 When that PR is merged, `main` will automatically build and deploy to the production site.